John Henry (album): Appearances in other media

 Instrumental excerpts from "No One Knows My Plan" and "The End of The Tour" were used as the opening and closing themes, respectively, during the first season of the animated variety show Cartoon Planet in 1995.
+"No One Knows My Plan" was also used in a 30-second PBS Kids web promo in 2005.

 Track listing

 Personnel

 John Henry is the first album credited to They Might Be Giants as a full band, rather than a duo: